runekaagaard/mcp-notmuch-sendmail/README.md

 - Compose new emails using markdown
 - Reply to threads with smart deduplication of quoted content
 - Create beautiful emails with LaTeX-inspired styling
+- Synchronize your email database by running a configured script

 Uses html2text for HTML email rendering and markdown-it for composing rich HTML emails with inline images.